surniaulula/wpsso/readme.txt

 	* None.
 * **Improvements**
 	* Added a check for at least one "image" property in the Schema Product type.
-	* Moved Schema CreativeWork and Article customization options in the Document SSO metabox from the Premium to the Standard edition.
+	* Moved the Document SSO metabox Schema CreativeWork and Article options from the Premium to the Standard edition.
 * **Bugfixes**
 	* None.
 * **Developer Notes**
+	* Added a reminder notice when the plugin's cache is disabled for debugging.
 	* Added a new `WpssoEditGeneral` class in lib/edit-general.php.
 	* Added a new `WpssoEditMedia` class in lib/edit-media.php.
 	* Added a new `WpssoEditPrev` class in lib/edit-prev.php.